 Firiplaka beach Milos

-Next to Tsigrado, on the south part of Milos, you will find Firiplaka Beach.
-It is one of the most popular beaches of the Island.
+Next to Tsigrado, in the south part of Milos, you will find Firiplaka Beach.
+It is one of the most popular beaches on the island.

 What’s special about this beach?

 Firiplaka is famous for “Cave Rock”!
 This is a big rock, located in the middle of the beach, formed by another volcanic eruption that happened in the past.
 This beach is not organized, but it has small pebbles, creating beautiful rocky scenery.